boydorr/rdiversity/README.md

 tree$tip.label <- row.names(pop)

 # Generate similarity object
-dist <- phy2branch(tree)
+similarity <- phy2branch(tree)

 # Generate metacommunity object
 meta <- metacommunity(partition=pop, similarity=similarity)
 ```

-A metcommunity originating from a phylogeny will contain three additional slots:
+*Note that*: a metcommunity that was generated using the tree-based approach will contain three additional slots:

-* `@raw_abundance` : the relative abundance of present-day species (where types are then considered to be historical species),
+* `@raw_abundance` : the relative abundance of terminal species (where types are then considered to be historical species),
 * `@raw_structure` : the length of evolutionary history of each historical species
 * `@parameters` : parameters associated with historical species